My Agent Remembers Better Than I Do (Part 2)

 MMR (Maximal Marginal Relevance)

-MMR re-ranks results to balance relevance and diversity.
+MMR re-ranks results to balance relevance against diversity.
 Each subsequent result is penalized if it's too similar to results already selected.

 {